python-jsonschema/hypothesis-jsonschema/README.md

 ### Changelog:

+#### 0.9.0 - 2019-05-21
+- Supports merging schemas for overlapping `patternProperties`, a significant performance improvement in most cases.

 #### 0.8.2 - 2019-05-21
 - Improve performance for object schemas where the min and max size can be further constrained from `properties` and `propertyNames` attributes.